Page layout is handled using template files wherever possible.

 :

-Included files must be located in the templates directory.
+Included files must be located in the templates

 If that's undesirable, a symbolic link will also work.
 For example: